Miss New Jersey contestants arrive at new pageant home in Atlantic City

 Despite slight adjustments to the pageant week and competition, the Miss New Jersey board of directors and volunteers said they’re excited to be partnered with Resorts.

 After checking in, the Miss New Jersey candidates settled into their rooms and began the first on-site orientation meetings.
-While pageant organizers ushered the girls through the Ocean Tower, Resort's theater staff was busy preparing the stage for the upcoming rehearsals.
+While pageant organizers ushered the women through the Ocean Tower, Resort’s theater staff was busy preparing the stage for upcoming rehearsals.

 “Every year, there’s always a lot more to do, so to have the extra help is great,” Tepedino.